pritam-ray/chatbot/README.md

 ### Basic Chat
 Simply type your message and press Enter or click Send to interact with the AI.

+### Using Cache Manager
+1. Click the **Database icon** in the header
+2. View cache statistics (entries, hits, storage)
+3. Clear cache if needed
+4. Watch console logs for cache activity:
+   - `🎯 Cache HIT` - Response served from cache
+   - `💾 Cached response` - New response saved

 ### Sending Files
 1. Click the attachment icon